mhkeller/layercake-template/README.md

 #### Hydrating

 Sometimes you want to build out the HTML but your graphic still relies on some client-side JavaScript.
 In these cases, set `hydrate: true` in the `config.json` file.
 That will set the `hydratable` [compiler option](https://svelte.dev/docs#svelte_compile) and the `hydrate` [runtime option](https://svelte.dev/docs#Creating_a_component) to `true`.
 It will also add a script tag to load the `build/bundle.js` JavaScript file.

+## Additional info

+This is a fairly basic setup that has just enough to get you going with LayerCake and SSR rendering.
+For a more complete Svelte setup, take a look at Russell Goldenberg's [svelte-starter](https://github.com/russellgoldenberg/svelte-starter).